Beyond and slightly aside of the Fermat Desert: The Strong Fermat Equation

-\textbf{Acknowledgements} This work is built on shoulders of giants, mainly on the theories and results due to Kummer, Hensel and Chevalley.
+\textbf{Acknowledgements} We thank the referee who contributed with their questions and remarks to the improvement of the final version of the present paper.
+This work is built on shoulders of giants, mainly on the theories and results due to Kummer, Hensel and Chevalley.
 One cannot however under-appreciate the contribution of numerous later authors, whose work with these methods made a combination of ideas which might have seemed remote in earlier times, become possible, in a natural way.